 Normally, the Jedi don’t use blasters because they see them as clumsy and, more often than not, lethal.
 Meanwhile, a lightsaber is methodical and doesn’t necessarily kill a person when used.
 Thus, they see it as an elegant weapon from a more civilized time.
 Here’s what I have to say to that:

 Once the Empire rose, the last thing a Jedi would want to do is use a lightsaber in public.
 Therefore, blasters become a preferred option for Jedi trying not to draw attention.

-Personally, fail to see why the Jedi didn’t integrate blasters alongside lightsabers.
-Firstly, they have a stun setting so its non-lethal.
+Personally, I fail to see why the Jedi didn’t integrate blasters alongside lightsabers.
+Firstly, most, if not all blasters, have a stun setting so they can be non-lethal.
 Secondly, with the use of the Force, a Jedi will likely be far more accurate with their shots, to the point where can deliver non-lethal hits.
-Finally, I think watching a Jedi dual-wield a lightsaber and blaster would look badass.
+In the Expanded Universe, there are several cases in which someone draws on the Force to deliver incredibly accurate and deadly shots.
+If the majority of Jedi trained with ranged weaponry, they could be deadlier than even the most skilled non-Force users.
+Finally , I think watching a Jedi dual-wield a lightsaber and blaster would incredibly badass.